rachaelbabister/lyric-quiz/README.md

 ## Features

-The quiz is just a one page website, with all functionality running through Javascript.
+The quiz is just a one page website, with all functionality running through JavaScript.
 The page has been designed to be responsive.

 ### Favicon
 - The site has a favicon which is shown in the web browser and if a user was to bookmark the page, it enables the site to be instantly recognised and selected.